hiconic-os/hiconic.platform.reflex/docs/configuration/configuration-assembly.md

 classpath: the RX application Ant script only launches a forked Java process after dependencies and indexed resources have been materialized.

-The core implementation and launcher now exist and are tested independently of the application Ant script.
-Activating the launcher in application assembly is a separate rollout step: the runtime shadow/index representation must first ensure that an effective entry replaces, rather than supplements, its raw fragments.
+The core implementation and launcher are invoked by the RX application Ant script when the processing dependency is present.
+The runtime reader combines the general packaged-resource source with the direct effective configuration slots, replacing rather than supplementing raw configuration fragments.

 Configuration type discovery initially maps the canonical kebab-case filename to application entity short names: